chloroken/eve-min/README.md

    - `"m"` minimizes all clients, ignoring `blocklist.txt`
    - `"k"` kills all clients, ignoring `blocklist.txt`

 **Combination Flags**: The `"r"` flag can be prepended to target flags like `"rf"`, `"rb"`, `"r1"`, and `"r5"` to perform both actions at once, avoiding the need for a dedicated refresh button.
-However, be aware that **refreshing with every switch will have a negative performance impact**.
+However, be aware that **refreshing slows down switches**.
 Unless performance doesn't matter to you, use combination flags sparingly.

 # Dependencies